Why Choose Ethnos?

 A biblical goal

 Jesus commanded his followers to “make disciples of all nations” – literally, of every people group (Matthew 28:19).
 The early church understood that to mean establishing mature churches among previously unreached people (Acts).
-The Apostle Paul wrote that he desired to take the Gospel where it had not gone (Romans 15:20).While the world has changed a lot since then, the Word of God doesn’t change, and there are still 2,500 people groups who have not heard the Gospel.
+The Apostle Paul wrote that he desired to take the Gospel where it had not gone (Romans 15:20).While the world has changed a lot since then, the Word of God doesn’t change, and there are more than 6,000 people groups that are still unreached.
 If you think that means that planting churches among unreached people should still be a priority of God’s people, Ethnos is a good choice for you.
 That’s our focus.

 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit”Matthew 28:19